Hapax-Legonemon/parameter-efficient/README.md

 ### How include parameter-efficient block in the VisualBERT model?
 To include the PE blocks in the VisualBERT model, follow the sequence below:

 * After install MMF, go to folder /home/youruser/anaconda3/envs/mmf/lib/python3.7/site-packages/transformers/models/bert, and change the file modeling_bert.py.
+The modifications are in the classes. class BertOutput(nn.Module) and class AdaptBertOutput(nn.Module) in this repository there is this file already modified.

+* Change the file  /home/youruser/mmf/mmf/models/vilbert.py by the file in this repository